-The Fund is a diversified portfolio of Federated Hermes World Investment Series, Inc. ("Corporation").
-The Corporation is an open-end, management investment company that was established under the laws of the State of Maryland on January 26, 1994.
+The Fund is a diversified portfolio of Federated Hermes International Series, Inc. (the "Corporation").
+The Corporation is an open-end, management investment company that was established under the laws of the State of Maryland on January 16, 1991.
 The Corporation may offer separate series of shares representing interests in separate portfolios of securities.
-Effective June 26, 2020, the Corporation changed its name from Federated World Investment Series, Inc. to Federated Hermes World Investment Series, Inc., and the Fund changed its name from Federated International Leaders Fund to Federated Hermes International Leaders Fund.
+Effective December 16, 2016, the Fund changed its name from Federated International Bond Fund to Federated Global Total Return Bond Fund.

-The Board of Directors (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class R Shares, Institutional Shares and Class R6 Shares ("Shares").
+The Board of Directors (the "Board") has established three classes of shares of the Fund, known as Class A Shares, Class C Shares and Institutional Shares ("Shares").
 This SAI relates to all classes of Shares.
-The Fund's investment adviser is Federated Global Investment Management Corp. ("Adviser").
+The Fund's investment adviser is Federated Investment Management Company (the "Adviser").